TirthrajSG/round-random-fraction/README.md

-# Probability Puzzle: Rounding of a Random Fraction
+# Probability Puzzle: Rounding of a Fraction

 This repository explores a fascinating probability puzzle through both numerical simulation and formal analytical solution.